tetsuo/tetsuo.github.io/articles/what-makes-fp-click.md

 > There are two ways of looking at a function: as an algorithm which will produce a value given an argument, or as a set of ordered argument-value pairs.
 The first view is "dynamic" or **operational**, in that it sees a function as a sequence of operations in time.
 The second view is "static" or **denotational**: the function is regarded as a fixed set of associations between arguments and the corresponding values. &mdash; Simon L. Peyton Jones [^spj-book]

 Not exactly.
-Explicit or not, it wouldn't have made any sense for the C compiler (or the JavaScript interpreter) if there were no statements to begin with.
+Explicit or not, it wouldn't have made any sense for the C compiler (nor the JavaScript interpreter) if there were no statements to begin with.
 Simply because a C program is a sequence of commands separated by the **;** symbol&mdash; that's what a C program means.

 But for Haskell it makes perfect sense.
 Why?
 What does a Haskell program _mean_ then?